hughmancoder/Automated_Hvf_Grading/README.md

 - [x] fix criteria in algorithm (< 5 % not 0.5 %)
 - [x] get extraction to work
 - [x] refactor: remove temp_dictionary and use patientData class
-- [x] refactor: make dataFrame class and have dataFrame methods --
+- [x] refactor: make dataFrame class and have dataFrame methods
+- [ ] refactor analyseData, build dataFrame into DataFrame class

 ### intial bug fixes based on user requirements
 - [x] MD% and PSD% in the criteria for abnormal (criteria 3) [Fix psd < 5%]
-- [ ] region defect not detected upon criteria 2 and 3 (see file error2.pdf)
+- [x] region defect not detected upon criteria 2 and 3 (see file error2.pdf)
 - [ ] location labels mixed up (nasal step labeled as temporal wedge)
+- [x] more specific and reliable error messages
-- [ ] extraction failure labels (unable to extract -> more specific label: 'too severe to analyse')
+- [x] extraction failure labels (unable to extract -> more specific label: 'too severe to analyse')
 - [ ] VFI extraction (VFI24-2 and VFI are varying formats)
 - [x] reliability = FNeg, FPos, FLoss all < 33 %
 - [ ] Progression column: comment on what determined whether output if true or false